-The annual inspection and associated report is being completed for the purpose of providing due diligence by PacifiCorp and reasonable assurance, to the extent obtained by the due diligence, of its coal combustionresidual facilities.
+This annual inspection and report were completed to provide due diligence by PacifiCorp and reasonable assurance, to the extent obtained by it, of continued safe operation of its coal combustion residual (CCR) facilities.
 The inspection was performed according to the requirements for annual inspection 257.84 (for CCR landfills) of 40 CFR Parts 257 and 261, Hazardous and Solid Waste Management System; Disposal of Coal Combustion Residuals from Electric Utilities, Final Rule, dated April 17, 2015 [1].